inkstitch/inkstitch/_docs/001-002-customize.md

 title: "Customize Ink/Stitch"
 permalink: /docs/customize/
 excerpt: ""
-last_modified_at: 2018-04-14
+last_modified_at: 2018-04-23
 toc: true
 ---

-## Shortcut keys
+## Shortcut Keys

-Ink/Stitch is even more fun, if you assign shortcut keys.
-Go to: `Edit > Preferences > Interface > Keyboard Shortcuts` and enter your desired shortcut keys.
+You can speed up your work with Ink/Stitch, if you assign shortcut keys.
+Go to: `Edit > Preferences > Interface > Keyboard Shortcuts` and enter your desired key combinations.
 [More information](http://wiki.inkscape.org/wiki/index.php/Customizing_Inkscape)

 The following list was provided by lexelby: